Chibez/What-s-the-most-important-computer-security-technology-or-strategy/README.md

 As I’ve said before, getting a security suite is an all-around problem solver for the different types of computer security threats.
 So make sure that when choosing individual types of security for computers that you’re possibly vulnerable, keep a more vigilant eye on network security and local security.

-Antivirus

-This type of security for computers being real-time means they use as little resources as they need, this does limit its capabilities though.
+Antivirus: This type of security for computers being real-time means they use as little resources as they need, this does limit its capabilities though.

-Anti-Spyware

-Types of security for computers sort of muddle together in this case as antivirus and anti-spyware software do sort of overlap.
+Anti-Spyware: Types of security for computers sort of muddle together in this case as antivirus and anti-spyware software do sort of overlap.
 Because of this, they typically both work as one program.

-Firewalls

-Firewalls are one of the most iconic and easily accessible types of security for computers, even being built-in with most Operating Systems now.
+Firewalls: Firewalls are one of the most iconic and easily accessible types of security for computers, even being built-in with most Operating Systems now.
 The basic gist of these types of security for computers is they monitor unusual network security activities and notify the user of these anomalies.

-Anti-Malware

-A pretty much last line of defense among the types of security for computers, anti-malware deals with similar things that anti-spyware and antivirus have to deal with but performs checks on a much “deeper” level than the other network securities and local securities.
+Anti-Malware: A pretty much last line of defense among the types of security for computers, anti-malware deals with similar things that anti-spyware and antivirus have to deal with but performs checks on a much “deeper” level than the other network securities and local securities.

 Cyber Security Strategies

 Strategy one: Protecting Critical Information Infrastructure